Marks of Distinction

 UM’s School of Law was recognized by the national publication prelaw, a National Jurist publication, for its innovative law firm program for first-year students.
 The School of Law also was named a “Best Value Law School” by National Jurist Magazine in both 2012 and 2013.

-More than 550 students from 72 countries were enrolled at UM during fall semester 2013.
+During fall semester 2014, 832 international students from 81 different countries attended UM.
+That's up from more than 550 students from 72 countries were enrolled at UM during fall semester 2013.

 UM recently was ranked in the top 300 universities worldwide in the Times Higher Education World University Rankings.
 Furthermore, UM is in the top 25 percent of universities for the scholarly accomplishments of its faculty, according to the same rankings.